 Interconnecting into the existing LV network will increase the capacity of the existing Distribution System.
-Therefore, the assets that connect the HV and LV network would normally be considered to be Reinforcement.
-These assets (as shown on the diagram above) include the HV cable, the 315 kVA substation and the interconnecting LV main.
-They exclude the LV mains and service cables from the 315 kVA substation to the Customer's development.
-However, whether these assets are to be considered Reinforcement or Extension Assets depends upon who requested the LV interconnection and whether any capacity created is likely to be used.
-One of three scenarios will apply -
+Therefore, the assets that connect the 11kV and LV network would normally be considered to be Reinforcement.
+These assets (as shown on the diagram below) include the 11kV cable, the 315kVA substation and the interconnecting LV main.
+They exclude the LV mains and service cables from the 315kVA substation to the Customer's development.
+However, whether these assets are to be considered Reinforcement or Extension Assets depends upon who requested the LV interconnection.